google/grr-doc/installing-grr-server/via-docker.md

 ```

 After that, commands such as `grr_server`, `grr_config_updater`, `grr_console`,
-etc become available on PATH.
+etc become available in the PATH.